spacelama/R710-Fan-Control/readme.md

 [Reddit discussion](https://www.reddit.com/r/homelab/comments/ed6w7y)

 # Possibly required modifications/tuning
-The code's configuration is in the script, unfortunately.
-It's also configured for my *specific* R730XD's in my specific climate with my specific drives and tolerance for noise.
+The code's configuration is in poweredge-fand.conf, which is set to match my *specific* R730XD's in my specific climate with my specific drives and tolerance for noise.
 This code comes with no warranty - you are expected to both tune it, and monitor for possible failures or things being too hot.
-For the R710, you'll probably need to modify the regexps looking for "Inlet Temp" to whatever's your version of ambient air temperature - you might need to anchor the text since it's only using grep to filter the results.
+There is a signal handler such that if there's an unexpected condition for any one of the calculations for any of the fans, then the entire daemon should die (and potentially restart depending on your systemd configuration) falling back to default iDrac control, to alert you that something has gone wrong, do no worse than Dell factory configured your machine, and to not leave your machine in an undefined state with one or several fans out of action and the others picking up the slack obscuring the fact that things are not operating properly.
+For the R710, you'll probably need to modify the regexps looking for "Inlet Temp" or "Exhaust Temp" to whatever's your version of ambient/exhaust air temperature - you might need to anchor the text since it's only using grep to filter the results.

 You might want to modify setpoints and thresholds.  $demand isn't actually a percentage.
 That code is a mess, $static_speed_high is more